 When you’re facing a problem with your air conditioning unit, its age can help you determine if you should repair or replace your old AC system.
 Regularly maintained systems that operate in Arizona’s harsh desert environment can usually perform well for 9 years to 12 years without experiencing a problem.
 Measuring efficiency during this time can tell you a lot about the deterioration of the system.

 Most people are more comfortable covering the cost of a repair because it lets them avoid the sticker shock that comes with a new air conditioning system.
 The truth is the amount that you appear to be saving to keep your old air conditioner running only makes sense for a short period of time.
 If your air conditioning system is over 15 years old, then replacing it with a high efficiency unit is going to save you a lot of money.

-If you continue to have home cooling problems, then you shouldn’t be asking yourself if you should repair or replace your old AC system.
-While the price isn’t fun, you have to acknowledge the number of benefits that an AC replacement brings.
-Aside from an improved, quieter system that keeps your home comfortable and cool all summer long, you’ll have lower utility bills and a cooling process that requires less energy to operate.
+If you continue to have home cooling problems, wondering whether or not you should repair or replace your old AC system seems kind of foolish.
+While the price isn’t always encouraging, the benefits that an AC replacement brings are worth noting.
+Aside from lower electric bills, you’ll get an improved cooling process that’s more quiet and keeps your home comfortable all summer long.